Enrollment Managers – Boost Your Numbers By Cultivating These Five Traits

 A successful enrollment manager forges collaboration within the faculty and student environments.

 A well-defined mission and strategy will give your team purpose.
-It will also reduce task overlapping.
+It will also reduce tasks overlapping.
 You will be able to ensure that each team member is performing a unique and productive role.

 Once your mission is clear, you can focus on creating a concrete action plan with benchmarks to measure progress.
 Try to think outside of the box by focusing on sharing content and encouraging teamwork.